calaldees/teacherEducation/teacherEducation/_sessions.md

 * [[computingAcrossCurriculum]] and your school
 * Giving computing context in the wider world/community [[context_wider]]

-Mentor
+* Mentor
+    * OneNote
+        * How do we work with other subject areas to capitalise on or contribute to wider learning?
+        * What are the literacy and numeracy school policies and how are they embedded in planning and teaching?
+        * How do we recognise and celebrate diversity in the curriculum?
+    * Guidance
         * How do we work with other subject areas to capitalise on or contribute to wider learning?
         * What are the literacy and numeracy school policies and how are they embedded in planning and teaching?
             * #3/p-SubjCur-LearnHow-build_written_fluency
             * #3/r-SubjCur-LearnHow-build_reading_enjoyment
         * How do we recognise and celebrate diversity in the curriculum?
             * Task: Find examples of how Computing in your school address's this - find example of ideas online/from-research and discuss integration/trial of some of these ideas in upcoming lesson planning

 ### EP17
 Friday 15th March - 16:30